LLNL/RAJA/docs/sphinx/dev_guide/contributing.rst

 or a recognized RAJA contributor, then you do not have permission to create a branch in the RAJA GitHub repository.
-This choice is due to policies enforced by the LLNL organization on GitHub (in which the RAJA project resides) and the Livermore Computing (LC) organization (in which we run our GItlab CI testing).
+This choice is due to policies enforced by the LLNL organization on GitHub (in which the RAJA project resides) and the Livermore Computing (LC) organization (in which we run our Gitlab CI testing).
 Fortunately, you may still contribute to RAJA by `forking the RAJA repo
 <https://github.com/LLNL/RAJA/fork>`_.
 Forking creates a copy of the RAJA
 repository that you own.
 You can make changes on your local copy and push them